 Perception

-Perception in particular to the theory of marketing, is a process where a consumer is able to identify, organise, and interpret information to develop a meaning based on their own perception.
+theory of marketing, is a process where a consumer is able to identify, organise, and interpret information to develop a meaning based on their own perception.
 A prospective consumer will undertake information in a manner in which they will be able to satisfy their needs and wants.
 While considering the concept of perception, it is to be noted that a consumer perceives the world not the way it is, but the way he wants to perceive it.
 In this manner, each consumer will have his own perception towards a particular object.

 These perceptions are developed on the basis of the observations of a consumer based on his past experiences, beliefs, and values.
 The area of perception is more than gathering the required information for a particular event at a specific interval of time.
 It involves the recognition of stimulus, processes, and storing these stimuli.
 The primary challenge that is faced by a marketer is the identification of the target consumers and to identify that how these consumers will perceive the world around them.
 These models will help the marketers to adjust their activities of marketing according to the target consumers.
 This provides that the concept of perception is a subjective matter and the people will develop a sense on the basis of what they see, hear, read, etc. for the marketers, it means that the can use these aspects of the consumers to involve them within the advertisements and the product.